-A brake is mounted on the motor of Joint #4 to prevent the shaft from moving down and rotating due to the weight of the end effector while the power to the Controller is OFF or while the motor is in OFF status (MOTOR OFF).

-Move the shaft down to its lower limit before starting the replacement procedure by following the instructions below:

-- (1) Turn ON the Controller. - (2) Push down the shaft to its lower limit while pressing the brake release button switch.
+5.6 R Replacing the Joint #4 Motor rota whi Not Mov rake is mounted on the motor of Joint #4 to prevent the shaft from moving down and ting due to the weight of the end effector while the power to the Controller is OFF or le the motor is in OFF status (MOTOR OFF). e that the brake will not work during the replacement procedure. we the shaft down to its lower limit before starting the replacement procedure by powing the instructions below: (1) Turn ON the Controller.
+(2) Push down the shaft to its lower limit while pressing the brake release button switch.
 Be careful that the end effector does not hit any peripheral equipment.

-The brake release button switch is applied to both Joints #3 and #4.
+NOTE The brake release button switch is applied to both Joints #3 and #4.
 When the brake release button switch is pressed, the respective brakes of the Joints #3 and #4 are released simultaneously.
 Be careful of the shaft falling and rotating while the brake release button switch is being pressed because the shaft may be lowered by the weight of an end effector.

-(1) Remove the blind cap on the side of the arm.

-(2) Loosen the bolt for the split muff coupling that secures the motor shaft.

-Insert a hexagonal wrench through the hole on the side of the arm.
-If the bolt hole location does not fit the hole on the side of the arm, turn ON the Controller and rotate the U axis while pressing the brake release button switch to adjust the bolt hole location.
-Turn OFF the Controller before going on the next step.

-For details on the removal method, refer to Maintenance: 3.1 Arm Top Coves.

-- (4) Cut off the wire tie used for binding the motor cables to the Joint #4 motor. - (5) Disconnect connectors X141, X41 and X42.

-To disconnect the X141 connector, pull it out while pushing the projection on the side of the connector.
+(3) Turn OFF the Controller.
+Removal (1) Remove the arm top cover and arm bottom cover.
+For details on the removal method, refer to Maintenance: 3.
+Removing and Installing the Covers.
+(2) Cut off the wire tie binding the motor cables to the Joint #4 motor.
+(3) Disconnect connectors X141 and X41.
+To disconnect the X141 connector, pull it out while pushing the projection next to the connector.

+To do so, unscrew the bolts from the Joint #4 motor plate.
+Then, remove the U1 belt from the pulley and pull it out upward.

+(5) Remove the pulley from the Joint #4 motor.

+There is a brass bushing in one of the setscrew holes.
+Be careful not to lose it.

-(6) Remove the Joint #4 motor unit from the reduction gear unit.
+(6) Remove the motor plate from the Joint #4 motor.